Kamino-Finance/klend-sdk/README_KAMINO_MANAGER.md

 ### Managing a vault under a multisig

 For all actions that require admin permissions (updating reserves allocation, setting the performance and management fee, collect pending fees, give up fees) at the commands above you will need to add the `--multisig <multisig_pubkey>` flag and the command will return the base58 transaction to be proposed in the multisig.

+## Troubleshooting

+### Debugging transactions

+#### Common error messages
+- `Transaction failed: Error processing Instruction 0: custom program error: 0x1`: you don't have enough SOL in the admin wallet to pay for the transaction fees; you can check the transaction hash to see exactly how much SOL was needed
+- `TransactionExpiredBlockheightExceededError: Signature <signature_value> has expired: block height exceeded.`: this has multiple potential causes:
+  - the transaction was not submitted to the network in time because of the RPC/network being congested
+  - you are using the wrong signer for the transaction